lukeshingles/artis-tools/README.md

 ```

 ## Usage
-First cd into an ARTIS folder then run one of the command-line tools:
+First cd into an ARTIS simulation folder and then run one of the command-line tools:
 - plotartislightcurve
 - plotartisestimators
 - plotartisnltepops